Voted Best Personal Injury Law Firm By Georgia Lawyers

 In most states, eligible parties to file a wrongful death claim include spouses, children, parents, or a personal representative of the deceased’s estate.
 Establishing liability requires proving that negligence, such as driver fatigue, mechanical failure, or improper cargo loading, directly caused the fatal crash.
 An experienced truck accident wrongful death attorney can build a strong case by gathering evidence, consulting accident reconstruction experts, and negotiating with insurance companies to secure maximum compensation.

-Common Causes of Fatal Truck Accidents in Georgia
+What are the Common Causes of Fatal Truck Accidents in Georgia?

 Fatal truck accidents often result from a combination of driver negligence, mechanical failures, and violations of federal trucking regulations.
 Truck drivers frequently operate under extreme pressure to meet tight deadlines, leading to reckless behaviors such as fatigued driving, distracted driving, and speeding.
 In some cases, impaired driving due to alcohol, drugs, or prescription medications contributes to deadly crashes.
 Poor weather conditions and hazardous roadways can further increase the risk when drivers fail to adjust their speed or maintain proper control of the vehicle.